snarfed/granary/docs/index.rst

    -  Render simple string categories in HTML output.

-This release is intentionally small and limited in scope to contain any impact of the Ptython 3 migration.
+This release is intentionally small and limited in scope to contain any impact of the Python 3 migration.
 It *should* be a noop for existing Python 2 users, and we’ve tested thoroughly, but I’m sure there are still bugs.
 Please file issues if you notice anything broken!

-.. section-1:
+.. _section-2:

 1.11 - 2018-03-09
 ~~~~~~~~~~~~~~~~~